 This is a really hard question to answer (we loved them all!), but I would have to say Austria, Switzerland and the United Kingdom.
 I know, I can’t narrow it down more than this.
 I could break it down like this:

 Nature/Scenery: Austria and Switzerland.
 The mountains are stunning and we especially loved Hallstatt, Interlaken and Zermatt.

 City: London and Vienna were my favorite big cities.
 I still miss London SO much and it felt like home as we stayed there for one month.
 I also really loved Graz, Bath, Cambridge, Oxford and Edinburgh.

-I have to answer this from experience, knowing that I don’t live in Europe, so I can’t know for sure.
+I have to answer this from experience as I don’t live in Europe, so I can’t know for sure.
 Personally, I would choose to visit in the fall or spring.
-Winter is also great for certain areas, depending on your plans.
+Winter is also great for certain areas, depending on your plans (the Christmas markets are amazing!).
 I would just personally avoid summer.
 From past experience, Europe is extremely busy in the summer and can be uncomfortably warm (to my taste).
 That being said, do what works best for you!